Pursuing education as an adult isn’t always easy.

 Have you ever considered education as an adult only to be overwhelmed by a seemingly never-ending array of obstacles?
 With so many aspects of life to juggle, the task can sometimes feel so daunting that it persuades individuals from pursuing an education at all.

-Today we want to address some of the fears that often accompany adults as they consider returning to school, whether to finish out a degree or obtain an additional one.
+Today we want to address some of the fears that often accompany adults as they consider returning to school.
+(Returning to school could mean to finish out a degree or to obtain an additional one.)
 If you’ve ever had any of these thoughts as you considered education, here are a few reasons why those thoughts might be myths.

 1. I can’t afford it.

 We’ll be the first to admit that school isn’t always cheap.
 But, there are a lot of resources available that can help lessen the financial strain that sometimes accompanies additional education—even adult and post-traditional learners.
 Many people are just unaware that they even exist.

 Through resources like tuition reimbursement, employer partnerships, and scholarships, you can cut the cost of your education without having to sacrifice quality or convenience.

 - Tuition Reimbursement: Employers will sometimes offer incentives like tuition reimbursement to encourage their employees to return to school.
 Check with your HR department to see if this option is available for you.
 Even if it’s just a small percentage of the total cost, that little bit of aid, coupled with other financial resources, can quickly lessen the cost into a manageable sum.

 - Corporate/Academic Partnerships: Does your employer have a partnership with a local university or network of universities that you can take advantage of?
 For example, here at Concordia, we have a variety of different academic and business partnerships.
 These partnerships allow employees of participating organizations to take advantage of discounted tuition.
 Check with your HR department to see if your employer has any partnerships that can help you get a discount on your education.